YU000jp/logseq-plugin-sticky-popup/readme.md

 - Press [---] on the top right toolbar to open [Plugins]
 - Select marketplace
-- Type ' ' in the search field, select it from the search results and install
+- Type 'popup' in the search field, select it from the search results and install

 ## Other Logseq plugins (My products)